marcduiker/building-a-resilient-workflow-with-durable-functions/labs/03_create_queuetrigger_function.md

 Great work!
 You've finished the first Azure Function app!

 Now, we'll have a brief recap of labs 1-3 and some theory on Durable Functions.
-After this, you can continue with the [next lab](04_adding_servicebus_trigger.md) to create a new Azure Function app which will listen to the servicebus.
+After this, we can continue with the [next lab](04_adding_servicebus_trigger.md) to create a new Azure Function app which will listen to the servicebus.